1NCE-GmbH/1nce-iot-device-onboarding/README.md

 Default: eu-central-1

 ##### SNSSuccessTopicSubscriptionEmail:
 E-mail for [SNS Success Topic](#success-topic) subscription.
 Accepts empty string for no subscription or valid e-mail address.
-If an e-mail address is provided, please try to approve the approval request immediately to not miss any events about the stack rollout process. < br/>
+If an e-mail address is provided, please try to approve the approval request immediately to not miss any events about the stack rollout process.<br />
 > :warning: Verbose!
 The e-mail notifications can be a very large number.
 Expect at least 1 e-mail for each SIM.

 ##### SNSFailureTopicSubscriptionEmail:
 E-mail for [SNS Failure Topic](#failure-topic) subscription.
 Accepts empty string for no subscription or valid e-mail address.
-If an e-mail address is provided, please try to approve the approval request immediately to not miss any events about the stack rollout process. < br/>
+If an e-mail address is provided, please try to approve the approval request immediately to not miss any events about the stack rollout process.<br />

 <br /><br /><br />